loadsmart/culture/events/hackathons.md

 ## Tips

 Use the opportunity of being at a Hackathon to work with people you don't usually work with on a daily basis.
-This will enrich your knowledge of how the whole company works and as a bonus create new friends.
+This will enrich your knowledge of how the whole company works and - as a bonus - you'll make new friends.

-Not only hack but enjoy the event at its most, learning, sharing, and having fun.
+Not only hack but enjoy the event at its most, by learning, sharing, and having fun.